hammerheim-game/hammerheim-rules/5-warbands.md

 ‘bonded’ to the Jarl by the oath of servitude.
 Profile M WS BS S T W I A Ld
 4 3 2 3 3 1 2 1 6
-Weapons/Armour: Bondsmen may be equipped with weapons and armour from the Heroes Equipment list.
+Weapons/Armor: Bondsmen may be equipped with weapons and armor from the Heroes Equipment list.
 Skills: The Bondsmen may choose from Combat, Strength & Speed when he gains a new skill.
 In addition, the Bondsmen may choose from the Norse Special Skill list.